When importing goods into the EU, it is important to consider both REACH and RoHS. But often that is easier said than done.

-One of the major elements of the REACH regulation is the requirement to communicate information on chemicals up and down the supply chain and the obligations for REACH compliance is dependent upon the composition and the amount of chemicals concerned.
+One major element of the REACH regulation is the requirement to communicate information on chemicals up and down the supply chain and the obligations for REACH compliance are dependent upon the composition and the number of chemicals concerned.

-Both REACH and RoHS cover many different areas, but both are equally important; the REACH legislation controls the risks associated with chemical substances throughout their whole life cycle and applies to all substances, while RoHS is a product-specific vertical legislation which focuses on hazardous substances in electrical and electronic equipment (EEE).
+REACH vs RoHS compliance cover many different areas.But both are equally important; the difference between RoHS and REACH is the following.
+REACH legislation controls the risks associated with chemical substances throughout their whole life cycle and applies to all substances, while RoHS is a product-specific vertical legislation which focuses on hazardous substances in electrical and electronic equipment (EEE).

-REACH is much broader than RoHS.
-While RoHS covers only six hazardous materials and focuses on those used in the manufacturing of electronics and REACH will target and control the use of thousands of substances and is not limited to the electronics industry.
+A major difference between RoHS and REACH is that REACH is much broader than RoHS.
+While RoHS covers only six hazardous materials and focuses on those used in the manufacturing of electronics, REACH will target and control the use of thousands of substances and is not limited to the electronics industry.

 However, as public pressure mounts to add more substances under REACH, companies will be pressured to stay up to date with new registration rules and deadlines and to help ensure compliance with RoHS and REACH, many companies will take advantage of electronic component databases.

-This table shows some differences between RoHS and REACH:
+This comparison table shows some differences between REACH and RoHS compliance: